-Private equity activity on Indonesia's real estate market is even more limited.
-A noteworthy transaction is the creation of a joint venture between subsidiaries of Warburg Pincus LLC and the Indonesian public real estate company PT Nirvana Development Tbk in 2015.
+Private equity activity on Indonesia's real estate market is very limited.
+A noteworthy transaction dating from a few years ago is the creation of a joint venture between subsidiaries of Warburg Pincus LLC and the Indonesian public real estate company PT Nirvana Development Tbk in 2015.
 PT Nirvana Development specialises in the development of hypermarket anchored retail centres in emerging cities across the country.
 Since 2009, the company has developed five mixed-use projects in second and third-tier cities across Java and Kalimantan.
-The company's aim is to development more projects in other cities in Indonesia, including Sumatera, Sulawesi and Nusa Tenggara.
-As part of the investment, the private equity firm committed US\$125 million, with the option to invest up to an additional US\$75 million.8
+The company's aim is to development more projects in other cities in Indonesia,